There are now 2 possible online modes for units:

 - Level 2 elective

-- Typically this unit is assessed in the following ways: (1) tutorial/workshop participation; (2) written work; and (3) in-class exercise.
+Indicative assessments in this unit are as follows: (1) tutorial/workshop participation; (2) written work; and (3) in-class exercise.
 Further information is available in the unit outline.

 - Unit rules